luisvinicius167/mockstate/README.md

   })
 ```
 ##### ``{ setActions }``
  * Set your actions functions.
-Your action functions always need to return a Promise and receive the state as first argument.
+Your action functions always needs to return a Promise and receive the state as first argument.
 ```javascript
 /**
  * @name setActions